Recently shipped

 Search the way you remember

-Ask in plain language and search reaches into what was actually in the frame, where and when it was taken, the camera and the lens — not the exact filename.
+Ask in plain language and search reaches into what was in the frame, where and when it was taken, the camera and the lens — not the exact filename.

 It lives in Finder